 Why Stress Feels So Constant (and What You Can Do)

 Stress is a normal body alarm—useful in short bursts, draining when it never turns off.
 Deadlines, notifications, family needs, money worries… even good things can add load.
-When the system stays red-lined, you get a mix of mental fog, irritability, tight muscles, shallow breathing, and sleep that never quite restores you.
+When the system stays red-lined, you get a mix of anxiety, mental fog, irritability, tight muscles, shallow breathing, and sleep that never quite restores you.

 ⚠️ Important: Innermost is a supportive companion, not a replacement for therapy or medical care.
 If stress is tied to trauma, medical issues, or thoughts of self-harm, please seek professional help.